DemwE/sscc/README.md

 **Note:** When using GMP functions, you must include the `-lgmp` flag to link with the GMP library.
 All binaries are statically linked by default for maximum portability.

-### Features Working
+### Current Status

-- ✅ Complete C compiler with musl libc integration
+- ✅ Self-contained C compiler
 - ✅ Static linking by default for portability
-- ✅ Self-contained binary (no external dependencies)
-- ✅ Standard C library functions (stdio, stdlib, string, etc.)
-- ✅ GMP library integration for arbitrary precision arithmetic
+- ✅ Integrated musl libc and GMP libraries
-- ✅ Portable packaging (no system dependencies)
-- ✅ Proper newline handling in printf statements
-- ✅ Clean compilation (no implicit declaration warnings)
-- ✅ Comprehensive help system (`--help`, `-h` flags)
+- ✅ Modular addon system
+- ✅ Auto-discovery of addon files
+- ✅ Complete development environment available
 - ✅ Cross-distribution compatibility

-### Current Status

-- ✅ All core functionality working
-- ✅ All known issues fixed
-- ✅ Complete development environment available
-- ✅ Ready for distribution and production use

 ## Building